NavdeepSinghNegi999/Self-Driving-Car/README.md

 # Udacity Car Simulator

-This project is a simulation of a self-driving car, developed as part of the Udacity course.
+This project simulates a self-driving car, leveraging robust deep learning models developed with Python, TensorFlow, Keras, and OpenCV.
+By strategically applying data augmentation and advanced computer vision techniques, the simulation significantly enhances model performance.
+Notable achievements include a reduction in training loss to 0.0293 and validation loss to 0.0231, showcasing expertise in algorithm optimization and model refinement.

 ## Project Setup Instructions